|

 what House you're playing).
 Finally, consider what House your opponent is playing

+while you're determining what the best course of action might be.
 In this case, you would seem to have three possible things to base your strategy

 on: building up to Brimstone Dragon (Powerhouse), building up to Settlement